 Our style is confident and authoritative, yet conversational.
 Our voice is that of an insider—your trusted friend in the business.
 Keeping informed on industry trends is essential to our readers’ success, so it’s essential for our editorial to address timely issues in publishing, and look forward to the future of writing in its myriad forms.
 Our goal is to provide readers with the inspiration, how-to instruction, and culturally relevant information they need to fulfill their writing goals and be a part of the larger community of writers.

-Writer’s Digest is published eight times per year, and has a paid circulation of 60,000 subscribers, while WritersDigest.com has 20 million pageviews/year.
-Our readers include men and women of all ages and varying levels of writing skill and success.
+Writer’s Digest is published six times per year, and has a paid circulation of 60,000 subscribers, while WritersDigest.com has 20 million pageviews/year.
+Our readers include people of all ages and varying levels of writing skill and success.
 We have a worldwide readership, but the majority of our readers live in the U.S. and Canada.

 How to Submit to Writer's Digest Magazine